kaiaai/firmware/README.md

 - L298N motor driver is required when using brushed motors

 ### Where to Purchase Motors/Components
-- Amazon
 - AliExpress
 - Ebay
+- Amazon
 - online robotics specialty stores
   - robotshop.com
+- in India
-  - in India robu.in, zbotic.in, robokits.co.in, robocraze.com, roboticsdna.in, probots.co.in, roboindia.com, flipkart.com
+  - robu.in, zbotic.in, robokits.co.in, robocraze.com, roboticsdna.in, probots.co.in, roboindia.com, flipkart.com, digikey.in, mouser.in, in.element14.com

 ### Choosing a Motor
 - choose a motor with a minimum rated torque of ~0.5Kg*cm (a guess).
 Your motor must have enough torque